Exercise Science – Athletic Training

 Whether you choose a program that is international or domestic, it is an experience bound to change your view of the world.
 Click to learn more about Off- Campus Study and Liberal Arts In Focus at Ripon College.

 Financial aid continues for students who choose to participate in an approved study-abroad program, minimizing additional expenses.

-Student are also able to earn an American Red Cross adult CPR certification and acquire valuable job experience by working in the training room at the J.M.
-Storzer Athletic Center or the Ripon Medical Center Rehabilitation Department.
+- Valuable healthcare experience can be acquired by working in the athletic training room at Willmore Center at Ripon College or the Ripon Medical Center Rehabilitation Department.